> Kendal Milne tunnel under Deansgate 📍

 The tunnel is fondly remembered by many workers and visitors to the department store.
 Talking to some present staff there are tales of five or six other tunnels heading in different directions from the store.

-I believe the former tunnel under Deansgate is roughly in the vicinity of the Men’s shoe area in the basement (indeed photos in Below Manchester show it being used for shoe storage), and was blocked off in 1981 when the eastern site was sold.
-Another short tunnel built in 1939 to take shoppers between buildings to shelter from air raids now takes shoppers into the rear area of the menswear department known as ‘The Annexe’, underneath an adjacent car park.
+The tunnel under Deansgate is roughly in the vicinity of the Men’s shoe area in the basement (indeed photos in Below Manchester show it being used for shoe storage), and was blocked off in 1981 when the eastern site was sold.
+Another short tunnel built in 1939 as a subway underneath Southgate could take shoppers to shelter from air raids.
+I believe the same subway (one level up from the sub-basement) takes shoppers into the rear area of the menswear department known as ‘The Annexe’, underneath the adjacent car park.
 The basement and sub basement of the present building were reinforced during construction due to the outbreak of war with space provided specifically for use as shelters for customers.
+You can see photos on Flickr by TVurbex of the Southgate subway including a shot similar to the one in Below Manchester.

 A correspondent writes: